daviddwlee84/DeepThInk/server/README.md

 docker push leungjch/hai-art-server:latest
 ```

-# Elasticsearch
+# (Optional) Elasticsearch

-The server uses Elasticsearch for logging data.
+This is an old feature that is now disabled by default.
+The server can optionally run Elasticsearch for logging data.

 ## Install elasticsearch
 ```shell